Car Sharing

 When individuals group together and form a community, some daily practices that were previously individual and ‘domestic’ are transformed and become shared as community practices.
 In this section, examples are chosen to illustrate how we can build coherence between the individual, the community, the intentions and the structure, through practices woven into everyday life.

+Examples are meant to show the interconnectedness between the levels in the model.
 In accordance with GAIA Education’s wheel of sustainability, four examples have been chosen, one for each respective dimension:

 · Social – the case of shared dinners